NickyThreeNames/blog_settings/content/articles/class_review.md

 Never quite got used to the forums for conversations with classmates
 TV and social media is light on practice despite good background info

 FYI – The lectures are in PDFs.
-I like to read when learning new stuff but I can understand that not everyone does.
+I like to read when learning but I can understand that not everyone does.

 Rough drafts of my Jupyter notebooks from the class are on Github [here](https://github.com/NickyThreeNames/persuadeanalytics).